ahimanikya/FrescoMDM/solutions/aus-patient/AUSPatient-Readme.txt

 		   "Build".
 		b) Right click on the AUSPatient project and select "Undeploy and Deploy".

+                    This will bring up the "Warning - Select Server" dialog.
+                    Select "GlassFish V2" as the target server.

 	7. Using the GlassFish Admin Console define the following:
 	    Resources